Solstice, equinox, and seasons

 - He assumed: the Earth was round (sorry Columbus).

-- The sun's rays traveled in a straight line. and
+- The sun's rays traveled in a straight line.
+And

 - The rays both places were essentially parallel.